sajalshres/statistical-modeling-and-regression/README.md

 ## Unaware

-For the ISLR, I am unaware of:
+For the ISL textbook, I am unaware of:

-1. Linear Model Selection and Regularization

-2. Survival Analysis and Censored Data

-3. Multiple Testing
+1. Multiple Testing

+    Type I and Type II Errors, and The Family-Wise ErrorRate seems very interesting to me and want to learn on how they expand upon the concepts of Hypothesis Testing.

 For the Data Feminism textbook, I am unaware of:

     Before taking STA631, I have some knowledge of ethics, gender, race, and bias from my Ethics and Professionalism class, but I haven’t had a chance to deep dive into these concepts and apply in real life.
 After reading the first chapter, “The Power Chapter,” and skim reading the table of content of Data Feminism by D’lgnazio and F. Klien, I found the idea of taking a feminist approach to recognize the crucial role of power and bias in shaping the data quite fascinating.
 I want to understand how to take a feminist approach in data analysis, minimize biases and similar challenges that come with it, and practice data feminism in actual datasets/projects to create a more equitable society and promote transparency, inclusivity, and accountability.